Karuturirs/webflux-shipping-service/README.md

 ### Start Application
 -------------------------------------
-Step 1: Download the code base.
+Step 1: Download the code base

 Step 2: Got to the project root folder.

 ```cmd